frederic-baucher/challenge-examples/example/code_python/docs/briefing.md

    ***pairs*** is a list of tuples (message, type) (type can be spam or text)

-2 - Code a method that for each word returns his p-value related to the test.
+2 - Code a method that for each word returns his p-value related to the Run.
     A p-value is the probability that the word is NOT over-represented in the spams.
 The smaller the p-value is, the more over-represented the word is within spams compared to non-spam(text).